numba/numba/docs/source/extending/overloading-guide.rst

   ``@overload`` decorated functions.

-* The Numba continuous integration (CI) setup  tests a wide variety of NumPy versions---you'll sometimes be alerted to a change in behaviour back in some previous NumPy version.
-If you can find supporting evidence in the NumPy change log / repo, then you'll need to decide whether to branch logic and attempt to replicate the logic across versions, or use a version gate (with associated wording in the docs) to advertise that Numba replicates NumPy from some particular version onwards.
+* The Numba continuous integration (CI) setup  tests a wide variety of NumPy versions, you'll sometimes be alerted to a change in behaviour from some previous NumPy version.
+If you can find supporting evidence in the NumPy change log / repository, then you'll need to decide whether to create branches and attempt to replicate the logic across versions, or use a version gate (with associated wording in the documentation) to advertise that Numba replicates NumPy from some particular version onwards.

 * You can look at the Numba source code for inspiration, many of the overloaded NumPy functions and methods are in ``numba/targets/arrayobj.py``.
-Below, you will find a list of implementations to look at, that are well implemented in terms of accepted types and test coverage.
+Below, you will find a list of implementations to look at that are well implemented in terms of accepted types and test coverage.

   * ``np.repeat``